Skip to content

 An introduction to the island's essential character

 Crete is the largest of the Greek islands and the fifth largest in the Mediterranean.
 It sits at the southern edge of the Aegean Sea, closer to Africa than to Athens, a position that has shaped its history, its climate, and its sense of separateness from the mainland.
+The island is not a satellite of Greece — it is a self-contained world with its own gravity, its own rhythms, and a culture that resists easy summary.

 The island stretches 260 kilometers from east to west, yet rarely exceeds 60 kilometers from north to south.
 This elongated form creates a natural division: the northern coast, more developed and accessible, faces the calmer Aegean; the southern coast, rugged and less inhabited, meets the Libyan Sea.
+The distance between the two coasts is never great in kilometers, but in terrain it can feel like crossing from one country into another.

 Geography as Character

 Three mountain ranges dominate the landscape: the White Mountains in the west, Mount Ida at the center, and the Dikti range in the east.
 These are not gentle formations.
 They rise abruptly from the coast, creating gorges, plateaus, and isolated valleys that have historically preserved distinct communities and dialects.
+The White Mountains, or Lefka Ori, hold snow into early summer and contain the Samaria Gorge, the island's most famous natural feature.
+Mount Ida, called Psiloritis by Cretans, is the highest peak and the mythological birthplace of Zeus.

 Population & Settlement